 Some flavor suggestions:

-Pretty much any fresh fruit
+Pretty much any fresh or dried fruit

 Crystalized or fresh ginger